nilshenrich/TCP_ServerClient/README.md

 ## Usage

-To see a basci example that shows you all functionality, please build and run the [example](example) project:
+To see a basic example that shows you all functionality, please build and run the [example](example) project:

 1. Build both applications